Skip to main content

 Founder

-We spent the last several months designing and building Nova's investigation engine.
-This post is about the approach we took, the mental models that shaped it, and the trade-offs we made along the way.
+We spent the last several months building Nova's investigation engine around that gap.
+This post is about how we designed it, the models we borrowed from, and the trade-offs we made along the way.

 Bring Your Own Kubernetes Cluster